david-gi/quasar-ts-demo/README.md

 # Quasar Demo (quasar-demo)

-A demo of my skills built with Quasar
+Just a basic demonstration of a Vue TypeScript project using Quasar

 ## Install the dependencies
 ```bash